repleo/bounca/README.md

 Purpose
 -----------
-BounCA is a tool to manage your SSL certificates and authorities in a central and easy to use interfaces.
+BounCA is a tool to manage your personal SSL certificates and authorities in a central and easy to use interfaces.
 It provides an easy accessible web interface to the OpenSSL command line tool and an administration tool for all your signed certificates and revocation lists.
-Create and manage your own X.509 / PKI key and certificate trust infrastructure in a couple of seconds
+Create and manage your own X.509 / PKI key and certificate trust infrastructure in a couple of seconds.

 Why your own Certificate Authority
 ----------------------------------------------